Anunn711/SwitchShard/README.md

 # SwitchShard
 This is a powershell script that allows the user to switch between the modded branch and vanilla branch for stoneshard.
+This was just a personal project that satisfied a niche requirement of mine.

 this script assumes your game is in "C:\Program Files (x86)\Steam\steamapps\common" - if not just find the path and edit it in the script.